lucas-mior/brn2/README.md

 - If you want to filter/organize the files to rename, use command line utilities like `find` and output it to a file.
 Edit this file as you like and then launch brn2 with the `-f` option.
 See examples below.
+- Filenames listed in `<filename>` or given as arguments which do not correpond to existing files will generate errors while renaming.

 #### Be careful when renaming in depth
 If you supply the files: